 Oedipus

 Big changes came with Oedipus being named program director at a time when WBCN was being crushed in the ratings by WCOZ.
-His plan was to add structure to the station’s freeform format.
-It worked; WCOZ went out of business.
-And WBCN kept changing with the times.
-Album-Oriented Rock switched to Alternative Rock.
-And Oedipus kept adding new titles to his resume.
-He was named Vice President for Programming for WBCN.
-He was later boosted to Vice President of Alternative Programming for Infinity Broadcasting (now CBS Radio), which involved 16 alternative and rock stations.
-When he left CBS, Oedipus followed through on a decades-long fascination with Thailand, and enrolled at Chulalongkorn University in Bangkok, where he met his wife.
-They now split their time between a Boston suburb and Bangkok.
+His plan was to add more structure to the station’s free form format, and it worked; WCOZ went out of business and ‘BCN kept going, just changing with the times.
+As album-oriented rock switched to alternative rock, Oedipus continued adding new titles to his resume.
+He was named vice president for programming for WBCN, then vice president of alternative programming for Infinity Broadcasting (now CBS Radio), which involved 16 alternative and rock stations.

 (by Ed Symkus)